The Church Can Narrow the Sunday-Monday Gap

 Senior Pastor, Mount Paran North Church of God

-For the full 275 page doctoral dissertation on Princeton University website, click here.
+For the full doctoral dissertation on the Regent University website, click here.